-Fitts’ lawyer wrote Hetherton, “We can think of no possible source for such information other than HUD’s Office of the Inspector General.”
-It asked to know which HUD individuals knew of the subpoena and if Hetherton was taking steps to determine who had leaked the information.
-It didn’t get an answer.
+Fitts’s lawyer wrote Hetherton, “We can think of no possible source for such information other than HUD’s Office of the Inspector General.
+The lawyer asked to know which HUD individuals knew of the subpoena and if Hetherton was taking steps to determine who had leaked the information.
+There was no answer.

-In spite of the qui tam disclosure rule, Hamilton would not be informed that it was named as a defendant in the action for one-and -a-half years, not until December 1997, when its attorneys had a conersation with lawyers in the Justice Department.
+In spite of the qui tam disclosure rule, Hamilton would not be informed that it was named as a defendant in the action for one-and-a-half years, not until December 1997, when its attorneys had a conversation with lawyers in the Justice Department.
 Even then, Hamilton was not informed of the identity of the complainant or the exact nature of the charges.